adambard/learnxinyminutes-docs/python3.html.markdown

 # To take advantage of modularization by file you could place the classes above in their own files,
 # say, human.py and bat.py

-# to import functions from other files use the following format
+# To import functions from other files use the following format
 # from "filename-without-extension" import "function-or-class"

 # superhero.py